ABOUT THE FESTIVAL

 MORE FESTIVAL INFO

 The Nassau Film Festival (NFF) screens only short films (30 seconds to 20 minutes) in the following categories for 2025: fiction, documentary, animation, horror and student films.
-The newly renovated AMC MarketFair 10 on Route 1 in Princeton will host the 2025 festival.
+The renovated AMC MarketFair 10 on Route 1 in Princeton will host the 2026 festival.
 In years past, the festival has screened films from filmmakers whose countries represent all six populated continents.

 Best of Festival awards are given in each of the categories and attendees have a chance to network with filmmakers, actors, actresses, producers, directors and directors of photography at a special festival event.